 In place of a textbook, this course incorporates a variety of multimedia resources.
 Students will perform hands-on and virtual investigations to develop a deeper understanding of earth science, incorporating the same online data sets and rich technology tools that scientists use, including Google Earth, ImageJ and GIS (Geographic Information System).

 Students will engage in collaborative activities to generate and evaluate class data, and discuss observations, trends and questions.
 In each module, students complete a “Challenge,” a summative performance assessment project where they have the opportunity to demonstrate how to apply the knowledge they have acquired in a variety of ways.

-- This course has a lab kit fee.
+- This course has a lab kit fee of $150.
 Please see 'Additional Requirements' for details.

 - Upon enrollment students are required to print, read and have a parent or guardian sign the Lab Materials Use Agreement.